MelihAkdag/Machine-Learning-MindMap/README.md

 # Machine-Learning-MindMap
-This is a mindmap for step by step machine learning projects using Python.
+This is a mindmap with a step by step approach for machine learning projects using Python.

 This is a project which I have started while I was learning Machine Learning.